discordjs/guide/guide/sequelize/README.md

 `host` tells Sequelize where to look for the database.
 For most systems, the host will be localhost, as the database usually resides with the application.
 If you have a remote database, however, then you can set it to that connection address.
 Otherwise, don't touch this unless you know what you're doing.
 `dialect` refers to the database engine you are going to use.
 For this tutorial, it will be sqlite.
 `logging` enables verbose output from Sequelize–useful for when you are trying to debug.
-You can disable it by setting it to false.
+You can disable it by setting it to `false`.
 `storage` is a sqlite-only setting because sqlite is the only database that stores all its data to a single file.